annmcnamara/sqlalchemy-challenge/README.md

 # SQLAlchemy Homework - Surfs Up!

 ### Files in this Repository
-1.   -- a Jupyter Notebook with the main scripts to run analysis
+1. climate_starter.ipynb -- a Jupyter Notebook with the main scripts to run analysis
+2. application.py ( and requirements.txt) -- a flask application to pull data from the db into json
+3. README.md -- this file

+#### Directories in this Repository
+1. Images -- holds images from this readme and also plots from analysis
+2. Resources -- sqllite database and .csv data files.

 #### Background

-To help with your trip planning, you need to do some climate analysis on the a vacation area (Honolulu).
-The following outlines what you need to do.
+This repository explorse some climate analysis on a vacation area (Honolulu).
+The following outlines the project capabilities

 ## Step 1 - Climate Analysis and Exploration

 Python and SQLAlchemy were used to do basic climate analysis and data exploration of a provided climate database.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+*  The provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files were used to complete  climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* A start date, 2017-07-23, and end date were selected for a trip.
+Vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* SQLAlchemy `create_engine` was used  to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+*  SQLAlchemy `automap_base()`  was used to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis
+This analsysis includes

-* Design a query to retrieve the last 12 months of precipitation data.
+* A query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.
+* Selecting  only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* Loading the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.
+* Sorting the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+* Plotting the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.
+* Using Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis
+This analsysis includes

-* Design a query to calculate the total number of stations.
+* Design of a query to calculate the total number of stations.

-* Design a query to find the most active stations.
+* Design of a query to find the most active stations.

-  * List the stations and observation counts in descending order.
+  * Listing the stations and observation counts in descending order.

-  * Which station has the highest number of observations?
+  * Extracting the  station has the highest number of observations?

-  * Hint: You may need to use functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.
+  * This was accomplisehd using functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in the queries.

-* Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+* Design of a query to retrieve the last 12 months of temperature observation data (TOBS).

-  * Filter by the station with the highest number of observations.
+  * Filtering by the station with the highest number of observations.

-  * Plot the results as a histogram with `bins=12`.
+  * Plotting the results as a histogram with `bins=12`.

     ![station-histogram](Images/station-histogram.png)